arunp44/module17/Develop/regex.md

 ### Back-references

 ### Look-ahead and Look-behind
+Lookaheads and lookbehinds are another powerful tool available in regex.
+They allow you to check for a certain pattern before or after the main expression without actually including it in the match.
 ## Author

 A short section about the author with a link to the author's GitHub profile (replace with your information and a link to your profile)